Movin' Maroon Boys take third at NTC Tournament

-The lineup and smiles kept getting wider Saturday afternoon for Dieterich’s trophy photograph at the National Trail Conference Tournament.
+The lineup and smiles kept getting wider for Dieterich’s trophy photograph at the National Trail Conference Tournament.

-Obviously, third place was not Dieterich’s goal, but Krumwiede told his players they had a lot to be proud from the tournament.
+Obviously, third place was not Dieterich’s goal when it started tournament play, but Krumwiede told his players they had a lot to be proud from their performance during that wee.
 They started with an impressive win over South Central, 48-35, with three players, Collin Hartke, Cole Niebrugge and Derek Kuhl each in double figures on points.
-Then on Friday, the Maroons fell short against Altamont, 62-50, but Dieterich freshman guard Pete Britton lighted up the scoreboard with 21 points that night.
+Then on Friday, the Maroons fell short against Altamont, 62-50, but Dieterich freshman guard Pete Britton lighted up the scoreboard with 21 points on Friday, Jan.
+31 in the Altamont gym.
+But Altamont had a late comeback that Friday night.

-In the third quarter, Neoga made a comeback by whittling at Dieterich’s lead.
+In the third quarter, Neoga was whittling at Dieterich’s lead.
 At one point, the Indians were within 3 points by taking advantage of the Dieterich defense.
-But the Maroons regained a good cushion with a combination of field goals and free throws.
+But the Maroons regained the advantage with a combination of field goals and free throws.

 The Indians were off target in the last few minutes of the game.
-There were plenty of foul calls down in the closing minutes and Neoga gained the advantage with uncanny accuracy at the charity stripe.
+There were plenty of foul calls in the closing minutes and Dieterich gained the advantage with uncanny accuracy at the charity stripe.

 His players made 13 of 17 free throws, and had a good streak going in the fourth quarter.
 Three misses came in the final minute when the Maroons were comfortably ahead.
 Those free shots paid off for Dieterich in a big way.